 STEM at Home

-Engaging children in STEM based activities at home is a great way to nurture curious little minds and the perfect environment for exposure to open ended tasks to develop problem solving skills.
+Engaging children in STEM based activities at home is a great way to nurture curious little minds.
+It’s the perfect environment for exposure to open ended tasks to develop problem solving skills.

 STEM activities don’t need to be complicated or use special equipment.
-There are many simple STEM activities that require almost no preparation.
-For young children experiment with sinking and floating objects, drawing on mirrors, build bridges and towers, rolling cars on different surfaces or spending time in the kitchen experimenting with baking, let children explore, ask questions and find solutions.
-Try setting up free play activities such as rolling marbles down a homemade ramp and then add a tape measure to encourage the recording of data and more targeted exploration.
+There are many simple STEM learning activities that require almost no preparation.
+For young children, experiment with sinking and floating objects or drawing on mirrors.
+Why not build a bridge, roll cars on different surfaces or spend time in the kitchen experimenting with baking.
+Let children explore and, questions and find solutions!
+Try setting up free play activities such as rolling marbles down a homemade ramp.
+Add a tape measure to encourage the recording of data and more targeted exploration!

-It’s never too early for a child to start their STEM education, my advice would be to start simple and let your child lead the activity, l usually find that answering one question leads to another and we then think about practical ways to investigate together.
-Don’t worry if you don’t know the answer to every question, no one person knows everything, as long as you take the time to find out together that’s all that matters.
+It’s never too early for a child to start their STEM education.
+My advice would be to start simple and let your child lead the activity. l usually find that answering one question leads to another and we then think about practical ways to investigate together.
+Don’t worry if you don’t know the answer to every question, no one person knows everything.
+Just taking the time to find out together is all that matters.

-The garden is a great, easy environment for exploration, try hunting for bugs, talking about the different features of each and why they are useful, grow sunflowers or beans, count leaves, look for patterns and shapes and dig in soil.
+The garden is also a great, easy environment for exploration.
+Try hunting for bugs, talking about the different features of each and why they are useful.
+Even grow sunflowers or beans, count leaves, look for patterns and shapes and dig in soil.

 Learning in School

-Science doesn’t have to sit on it’s own separately from everything else but can be used to inspire Maths and Literacy activities, making the learning relevant to real life situations which helps keep a high level of engagement.
+Science doesn’t have to sit on it’s own separately from everything else.
+It can be used to inspire Maths and Literacy activities, making the learning relevant to real life situations which helps keep a high level of engagement.

 School is also perfect for working together to solve problems, sharing and testing ideas, presenting the results as a team and children learning from each other.